xxdydx/tp/docs/DeveloperGuide.md

   * Linked persons section lists their vendors.
 * Vendors
   * Show: name, phone, email, address, and price (if present)
-  * Show categories line when there are categories: `Categories : florist, delivery, ...`
+  * Show category line when there is a category: `Category : florist`
   * Linked persons section lists their clients.
 When a vendor is selected and linked to a client, the prefix shown before each linked name is the client's wedding date.
 Otherwise, we show the first available category of the linked person.

 **Casing policy:** Category names are displayed with their original casing throughout the UI.
 No auto-capitalization is applied in the linked persons section.
 This ensures consistency with category chips shown in lists.